 The amount of RAM you need starts to become slightly more complex if you’re a professional user, below we’ll list some tasks, how much RAM we recommend for each and how RAM helps performance.

-- The more RAM you have the more virtual instruments, samples and audio tracks you can load into your RAM, ensuring they perform at their best.
-Some users may require higher amounts if they are using high quality VSTs.
-Alicia’s Keys by Native Instruments, for example, contains 17GB of samples, loading this data onto RAM will yield much better performance than reading the samples from your hard disk.
+The more RAM you have, the more virtual instruments, samples and audio tracks you can load into your RAM, ensuring they perform at their best.
+Some users may require higher amounts if they are using high-quality VSTs (Virtual Studio Technology).
+Alicia’s Keys by Native Instruments, for example, contains 17GB of samples, so loading this data into RAM will yield much better performance than reading the samples from your hard disk.

 Graphic Design & Photography